realA10001986/Time-Circuits-Display/README.md

 For each World Clock time zone, a city or location name can be configured.
 For example "SYDNEY" or "LORD HOWE".
 This name will be shown every few seconds alternately with time.
 If the name is 9 characters or less (8 on the A-Car display), it will be displayed together with time.

+#### <ins>Alarm settings</ins>

+##### &#9193; Alarm mode

+This allow choosing between standard/legacy or extended alarm function.

+"Legacy" is a simple, one-time alarm signal.
+All alarm-related settings below are for "Extended" only.

+##### &#9193; Snooze

+This enables the Snooze funcion.
+If enabled, (briefly) pressing ENTER while the alarm sounds activates a repeated alarm after a selectable time period ("Snooze Time").

+##### &#9193; Snooze Time

+This selects the time period after which an alarm is repeated when Snooze is active.

+##### &#9193; Auto Snooze

+If this is checked, and the user does not react to an alarm by either pressing or holding ENTER within 2 minutes, the alarm is silenced and repeated after the selected "Snooze Time".

+##### &#9193; Loop user-provided Alarm sound

+The alarm plays for 2 minutes.
+If the alarm sound is substituted by a user-provided mp3 file, this option allows looping it, which is useful if it is considerable shorter than two minutes.
+Note that you can only snooze or disable the alarm using the ENTER button while the alarm sounds.
+Afterwards the alarm can only be stopped by "12" if snooze is enabled.

 #### <ins>Night-mode</ins>

 ##### &#9193; Destination time off in night mode